davidpicard/HoMM/README.md

-# High order Moments Models
+# High order Moment Models

 We propose an alternative to classical attention that scales linearly with the number of tokens and is based on high order moments.